Create a budgeting spreadsheet and help prevent student debt.

 Its a term the average person avoids.
-And budget spreadsheet?
+And budget spreadsheets?
 Cue eye rolling and moaning.
 No one likes to be told no, and budgets have a way of doing that, if done incorrectly.

 I prefer to think of budgeting as my money guide.
 Guides are meant to help us stay-the-course, not dictate how and where we spend our money.
 Guides keep us on a path.
 I look at my budget spreadsheet as my guide to wealthier living.